Wiley (musician): 2022–present: 'Anti-Systemic' album

 Following the social media controversy in 2021, Wiley released his 15th studio album on all online music platforms in August 2022 Anti-Systemic.

 The album was independently released with a limited run of vinyl and CD physical copies.
 The roll out of the 'Anti-Systemic' album involved a temporary website 'Anti-Systemic.com' with sold out merchandise including tracksuits, t-shirts, and stickers.
 Two singles were released on white label vinyl; 'Tourbus' produced by Olja Beats and 'Tinted Metro' by Teddy (Silencer).
 A third single was set for release 'I Aint Gonna Fold' also produced by Olja Beats, however this was not released due to vinyl manufacture delays during the COVID-19 pandemic.

 Artist features included JME, Kozzie, Scrufizzer, Faultsz, Realz, SBK, Capo Lee, FFSYTHO, Preshus, Duppy, K9 and more.

 Artwork for the album depicts Wiley in a protest setting.
 The front cover portrays a face off with police, and the back cover portrays a face off with aristocrats holding money and contracts.
 The artwork was provocative, as was the album title; a direct play on the recent social media controversy and accusations of antisemitism.
-It was designed by a previously unknown collaborator, Dr Khuram Ahmed MD MRCGP, who was also responsible the manufacture, promotion and distribution of the album.